Every year in the days leading up to New Year in Corowa

 The icon sites are:

-- Barmah Millewa Forest
+- Barmah-Millewa Forest

-- Gunbower Koondrook-Perricoota Forest
+- Gunbower-Koondrook-Perricoota Forest

 - Hattah Lakes

-- Chowilla Floodplain (including Linsday-Wallpolla)
+- Chowilla Floodplain and Lindsay-Wallpolla Islands

 - Lower Lakes, Coorong and Murray Mouth

-- River Murray Channel.
+- Murray River Channel

 Tell your friends you found this at murrayriver.com.au!

-Copyright Discover Murray 2009.
+Copyright Discover Murray 2024.
 This site or any portion of this site must not be reproduced, duplicated, copied, sold, resold, or otherwise exploited for any commercial purpose that is not expressly permitted by DISCOVER MURRAY.